At the Cherry Hill Public Library, we have various artworks on display for everyone to observe and appreciate.

 by Seward Johnson

-The sculpture on the Library’s front lawn draws a lot of attention and double-takes because of its life-like qualities.
-“Sunday Morning” was created by artist, J. Seward Johnson in 1985.
-There have been two castings.
-“Sunday Morning I” was sold in 1989 to a private owner in Miami Beach, Florida and “Sunday Morning II” is part of the Cherry Hill Public Library’s permanent art collection.
+The figurative sculpture on the library’s front lawn draws a lot of attention and double-takes because of its deceptive life-like features.
+“Sunday Morning” was created by J. Seward Johnson, Jr. known as Seward Johnson (1930-2020) in 1985.
+There have been two castings: “Sunday Morning I” was sold in 1989 to a private owner in Miami Beach, Florida; and “Sunday Morning II” now in the Cherry Hill Public Library’s permanent art collection.

-“Sunday Morning” is entirely bronze.
-The realism of the textures and details is the hallmark of Seward Johnson’s art, and this detailing is achieved with hours of intense labor.
-Delicate textures, such as the skin, can be made more real with fabrics pressed into the clay at this stage.
-Sometimes articles of clothing are stiffened with a resin and used in the mold process, but there is no clothing on top of, or under the bronze, in the sculpture.
-It takes up to one year to create one sculpture.
+“Sunday Morning II” is a painted bronze sculpture.
+The realism of textures and details is a hallmark of Johnson’s art, and this detailing is achieved with hours of intense labor.
+Delicate textures, such as the clothing, are made more real with fabrics pressed onto the clay in the making of the mold for the metal casting.
+Despite its realism, no actual clothing is part of the finished sculpture.

-Just before the new library opened in December 2004, the sculpture was installed on the front lawn.
-It was initially on temporary loan to the Library.
-However, we felt that the sculpture represented what the Cherry Hill Public Library is all about – people gathering to read, learn and relax and we knew that would be a beautiful addition to the Library’s state-of-the art facility.
+Before the new library officially opened in December 2004, the sculpture was on temporary loan from Johnson to the township’s library and installed on its front lawn., Without question, the library administration felt that the Johnson sculpture represents what Cherry Hill Public Library is all about – people gathering to read, learn, and relax.
+It was decided that this sculptural grouping would be a beautiful permanent addition to the library’s state-of-the art facility.

-In April 2006, the Friends of the Library launched a “Save the Sculpture” campaign with 18 months to raise the $57,500 needed to purchase the piece.
-The Friends made an initial donation of $10,000 and hosted several other fundraisers, but most of the money was donated by library patrons.
+In April 2006, the Friends of the Library launched a “Save the Sculpture” campaign with eighteen months to raise the $57,500, a reduced purchase price specially offered to the township by the artist.
+The Friends made an initial donation of $10,000 and hosted several fundraisers, but most of the money was donated by library patrons.
 By the end of January 2007, the Friends had raised enough money to purchase the piece.
 A dedication ceremony was held on April 15, 2007.
+“Sunday Morning” is a striking feature that visitors encounter as they approach the library entrance.

 You can see more pictures of Sunday Morning in our Flickr album.